OnlyOneByte/TAMU-ClassRegistrationSnipe/readme.md

 >102 103 105* 109\
 ^ That just means that if 105 was availible, auto register me please.
 If none are selected, no auto-registration will happen.

+NOTE: Section nums must be 3 digits long.
+If you have a 2 digit sction number (like 63) put a zero in front!
+(063)